What are melioidosis?

 How is melioidoisis diagnosed?

-The bacteria that cause melioidosis grows easily in a laboratory from samples of blood, sputum, urine or pus.
-Sometimes, other laboratory tests are used to diagnose this disease.
+The bacterium that causes melioidosis is confirmed through laboratory tests.
+It grows easily in a laboratory from samples of blood, sputum, urine or pus.

 Is there a way to prevent melioidosis infection?

 Persons with diabetes and skin lesions should avoid contact with soil and standing water in areas where melioidosis occurs.
 Wearing boots during agricultural work can prevent infection through the feet and lower legs.
-Hospital infections can be prevented by wearing gloves, masks and eye shields.
-There is no vaccine available to prevent melioidosis.
+Hospital infections or infections through health care workers or equipment can be prevented by wearing gloves, masks and eye shields, and cleaning equipment regularly and using new equipment for every patient interaction.
+There is no vaccine to prevent melioidosis.

 Is melioidosis a potential bioterrorism threat?

-The U.S. government considers Burkholderia pseudomallei, the bacterium that causes melioidosis, to be a potential agent for biological warfare and of biological terrorism.
+The United States government considers Burkholderia pseudomallei, the bacterium that causes melioidosis, to be a potential agent for biological warfare and of biological terrorism.

-What has New York City done to address the threat of melioidosis?
+What has New York City done to address the threat of melioidosis as a result of a bioterrorist attack?

-Many federal, State, and City agencies-including the New York City Health Deparment has been working together for several years to prepare for the detection and response to a bioterrorist event in New York City.
-In cooperation with other emergency response agencies, DOHMH has set in place systems that improve our ability to detect and respond to public health emergencies caused by the intentional release of a biological agent.
+Many federal, state, and city agencies, including the New York City Department of Health and Mental Hygiene (DOHMH), have been working together for several years to prepare for the detection and response to a bioterrorist event .
+In cooperation with other emergency response agencies, the Health Department has established systems to improve its ability to detect and respond to public health emergencies caused by the intentional release of a biological agent, including the bacterium that causes melioidosis.